Smithsonian/marinegeo-cpop-annotations/README.md

 # cpop_portal
-A Shiny app to visualize and download MarineGEO C-POP data
+A Shiny app to visualize and download MarineGEO C-POP data.